-Multiple sclerosis (MS) is the most common neurological disorder among young adults.
+Multiple sclerosis (MS) is the most common neurological disorder among young adults and often results in a handicap.
 It is an auto-immune disease in which the body attacks its own tissues.
 The immune attack in MS targets the central nervous system.
 The lesions are well-localised and are called “plaques”.

 Twice a year, the Charcot Foundation publishes a Bulletin which wants to be the objective reflection of research and last acquisitions in Multiple sclerosis as well in the field of our knowledge of the disease as of the new treatments under study